-RL2.2 Default Grapheme Clusters
+RL3.12 Extended Grapheme Clusters

-To meet this requirement, an implementation shall provide a mechanism for matching against an arbitrary default grapheme cluster, a literal cluster, and matching default grapheme cluster boundaries.
+To meet this requirement, an implementation shall provide a mechanism for matching against an arbitrary extended grapheme cluster, a literal cluster, and matching extended grapheme cluster boundaries.

-For example, an implementation could interpret "\X" as matching any default grapheme cluster, while interpreting "." as matching any single code point.
-It could interpret "\h" as a zero-width match against any grapheme cluster boundary, and "\H" as the negation of that.
+For example, an implementation could interpret "X" as matching any extended grapheme cluster, while interpreting "." as matching any single code point.
+It could interpret "h" as a zero-width match against any extended grapheme cluster boundary, and "H" as the negation of that.